 Yes.
 You can apply during the next available admitting term.
 Reapplication procedures are streamlined if you reapply within two years.
 Reapplicants must submit an updated resume, new application forms, and one new letter of recommendation, along with the application fee.
 Additionally, reapplicants must include a cover letter discussing experiences since the last application.
 Although not required, we strongly encourage reapplicants to respond to one or more of our essay questions.
 Credentials and other supporting materials sent with your initial application, including your interview evaluation, will be held for two years.
 If you reapply after that time, you must submit a completely new application and supporting documents.

 Do you offer any joint or dual degree program(s)?

 We provide the option for admitted MSCM students to create and pursue a dual degree with another graduate/professional program at the University of Michigan - Ann Arbor.
 They are called "Student Initiated Dual Degree (SIDD)".
 In this format, students pursue two graduate degrees simultaneously.
 A couple examples of possible SIDD combinations are: MSCM/IOE (Industrial Operations Engineering), MSCM/SNRE (School of Natural Resources), and MSCM/SPH (School of Public Health).
-For more information about MSCM Student Initiated Dual Degrees, contact the MSCM program office at 734-647-1396 or email@example.com.
+For more information about MSCM Student Initiated Dual Degrees, contact the MSCM program office at email@example.com.

 Applying to the MSCM Program: